Houses in multiple occupation (HMO) guidance for tenants

 - water supply and drainage is maintained

-- there are enough cooking and bathroom facilities for the number of tenants
+- there are enough cooking and bathroom facilities for the number of occupants

 - communal areas and shared facilities are clean and in good repair